cloudflare/cloudflare-docs/content/radar/investigate/url-scanner.md

 The response will include, among others, the following top properties in `result.scan`:

 - `task` - Information on the scan submission.
-- `page` - Information pertaining to the primary request (for example, response cookies) and the webpage itself (eg. console messages).
+- `page` - Information pertaining to the primary request (for example, response cookies) and the webpage itself (e.g. console messages).
 - `meta` - Meta processors output including detected technologies, categories, rank and others.
 - `ips` - IPs contacted.
 - `asns` - AS Numbers contacted.
 - `geo` - GeoIP information derived from contacted IPs.
 - `domains` - Hostnames contacted, including `dns` record information.
 - `links` - Outgoing links detected in the DOM.
-- `performance` - timings as given by the [`PerformanceNavigationTiming`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) interface.
+- `performance` - Timings as given by the [`PerformanceNavigationTiming`](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) interface.
 - `certificates` - TLS certificates of HTTP responses.
 - `verdicts` - Verdicts on malicious content.